- About Us

-Find out more about the History of Lyttelton Port of Christchurch.
+Find out more about the history of Lyttelton Port Company and the surrounding Whakaraupō Harbour

-Banks Peninsula is first sighted by Europeans from the Endeavour during James Cook’s first voyage to New Zealand.
+On the 16th of February 1770 Banks Island (later found to be a peninsula) is first sighted by Europeans from the Endeavour during James Cook’s first voyage to New Zealand.

 The first edition of the ‘Lyttelton Times’, which later became ‘The Press’, is printed.